 Define the Problem

-- How do we store clean textiles?
+- How do I store clean textiles?

 The Design Process is Almost Never Settled